arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     ...
 ```

 Oh no!
-Look the signature of `fa`!
+Look at `fa`'s signature!
 The result is not just another
 function with 1 parameter less, like it happened before .
 It's not
 even a function anymore: it's a function wrapped inside a Parser.
 This
 means that we cannot apply `<!>` again...
 We definitely need a
 different operator.

-If `map` is of little help, it's time to invent a more powerful
+If Functor's `map` is of little help, it's time to invent a more
-version of Functors: enter Applicative Functors.
+powerful version of Functors: enter Applicative Functors.

 ## Beyond Functors

 I'm confident you can guess our next step: we will implement a new
 operator letting its signature lead the way.
 And then we will invent
 yet another symbol.
-That's right.
-Here's the spoiler: we will distill
+True.
+Here's the spoiler: we will distill `<*>`
-`<*>` which, with a burst of creativity, we are going to call "apply"
+which, with a burst of creativity, we are going to call "apply" or
-or `ap`.
+`ap`.

 We left with this: